Table of Contents

 The dark horse in alcoholism treatment is the growing popularity of medication-assisted treatment, which for alcohol addiction means naltrexone (Vivitrol, Revia).
 Naltrexone has the ability to significantly reduce alcohol cravings, one of the most common triggers for relapse—which for alcoholics is usually chronic relapsing.
 Naltrexone works by attaching to the opioid receptors in the brain and somehow decreases the reinforcing effects of how alcohol impacts the neural pathways.

 Naltrexone is introduced after detoxification is successfully completed in order to avoid serious withdrawal symptoms occurring.
-The drug is available in pill form, as a patch, or as an injectable and should be closely monitored by a medical professional.
+The drug is available in pill form, as a patch, or as an injectable and should be closely monitored by a professional.
 Someone who is using naltrexone as one part of a comprehensive approach to recovery, which includes ongoing psychotherapy, sober living housing, and participation in a recovery community, will greatly increase their chances at achieving sustained sobriety.

 How Motivation Enhancement Works